Otahuhu Historical Society

 Publications

 The society issues a newsletter, the Otahuhu Despatch, monthly from February to November.
-Its book A Passing Parade: A Reflection of 150 Years in Otahuhu (1998) has sold out, but a heritage trail, Otahuhu: A Nostalgic Ramble, and a number of topical guides on Otahuhu history are available on request.
+Its book A Passing Parade: A Reflection of 150 Years in Otahuhu (1998) has sold out but is available for loan.
+Between the Waters: A history of the Otahuhu Canal Reserve by Lisa Truttman (2020) is available for sale for $20.
+Heritage trail brochure Otahuhu: A Nostalgic Ramble, and a number of second hand publications of Otahuhu history are available on request.

 Otahuhu Historical Society Inc